sumitbopche01/sumitbopche01/README.md

 **` Digital Craftman (Developer\Philosopher)`**

 I am a Fullstack Developer building solutions for real-life problems.
-I am passionate about learning and going into the depths of technology I am using.
+I am passionate about learning and going into the depths of technologies I am using.
 I strongly believe in the theory of Compounding, works everywhere ( If you want to master anything just practice and learn everyday ).

 <!-- Social icons section -->
 <p align="center">